-Guidelines and reminders about physical distancing, face coverings, and hygiene practices will appear on signs and visual cues such as floor decals across our campuses.
+Guidelines and reminders about physical distancing, face coverings, and hygiene practices appear on signs and visual cues such as floor decals across our campuses.

 All signs have been created in consultation with Disability Services.
 They will have distinguishing features that allow low-vision faculty, staff, and students to identify the information as COVID-19 guidance and use technology to help users read signs.